Embassy of India

 India and Turkmenistan share ancient civilizational and cultural linkages.
-The archaeological finds in Southern Turkmenistan point to the extensive contacts between the peoples of the Indus Valley civilization and the Bronze Age settlements of Turkmenistan.
+The archaeological finds in Southern Turkmenistan point to the extensive contacts between the people of the Indus Valley civilization and the Bronze Age settlements of Turkmenistan.
 Remains of Buddhist stupas and statues of Buddha found in the ruins of Merv (an important oasis city on the “Silk Route”, near Mary in Turkmenistan) reveal the historical trade and cultural ties between India and Turkmenistan.
 “Turkman Gate” in Delhi was built by Mughal Emperor Shah Jahan, in honour of Sufi saint Shah Turkman Bayabani, who lived in India during the 13th century.

 2. As modern nations, India and Turkmenistan enjoy long-standing bonds of friendship and cooperation.
 The first Prime Minister of India Shri Jawaharlal Nehru visited Ashgabat in 1955, as part of his tour of the Soviet Union.
 India was among the first countries to recognize the independence of Turkmenistan in December 1991 and to establish formal diplomatic relations with Turkmenistan in April 1992.
 Both countries have set up regular dialogue mechanisms including the Inter-Governmental Commission (IGC) for Trade, Economic, Scientific and Technological Cooperation at the level of Foreign Ministers and the Foreign Office Consultations (FOC) at the level of Deputy Foreign Ministers.
-The last meeting of IGC took place in New Delhi in August 2017 while the last FOCs were held in the virtual format in January 2021.
+The 6th meeting of IGC took place in New Delhi in August 2017 while the 5th round of FOCs was held in Ashgabat on 21 January 2026.

 5. India and Turkmenistan cooperate closely under the framework of the United Nations.
 Turkmenistan supports India’s permanent membership in a reformed and expanded UN Security Council while India extends its support for the policy of “Permanent Neutrality” of Turkmenistan.
 Turkmenistan has been supporting the candidature of India in the elections of various UN bodies.
 In September 2024, the UN General Assembly had adopted a resolution jointly initiated by India and Turkmenistan on annual holding of the “UN Friendship Games”.

 7. Despite the challenges related to the lack of direct overland connectivity, India-Turkmenistan trade has grown steadily in recent years.
-Major items of export from India to Turkmenistan are pharmaceuticals, sugar, bovine meat, sugar, machinery, electronic and electrical items.
+Major items of export from India to Turkmenistan are pharmaceuticals, sugar, bovine meat, machinery, electronic and electrical items.
 Turkmenistan’s exports to India mostly comprise fertilizers, mineral fuels and inorganic chemicals.
 The following are the figures of bilateral trade since FY 2020-21.

 (in US$ million)